Health and travel insurance

 If your policy is included in the University's list of non-compliant insurance policies, it will not be accepted and you will be charged for the Allianz Studentsafe-University policy.

 If you have an insurance policy that is not on either the compliant list or non-compliant list, your policy must be assessed by the University's independent brokers to ensure it meets the Code of Practice.

 - You must apply for an alternative policy assessment at least four weeks prior to the semester, quarter, or doctoral programme start date.

 - Submit the following to the insurance administrator:

 - Full insurance policy wording in English

 - Insurance policy checklist

-Please note: you must apply for a new insurance waiver every semester or for doctoral students every year.
+Note: you must apply for a new insurance waiver every semester, quarter, or for doctoral students every year.